-For Major Accounts, you also have the option to call our Major Accounts support team.
+For Enterprise Accounts, you also have the option to call our Enterprise Accounts support team.

-The phone number to contact the Major Accounts support team will be listed under the Help menu icon when you are logged into ShipStation.
+The phone number to contact the Enterprise Accounts support team will be listed under the Help menu icon when you are logged into ShipStation.

 Unable to log into ShipStation?

 If you are unable to log into ShipStation, send an email to firstname.lastname@example.org to open a ticket with our support team.

 Once you enter a chat, you have a few more options besides just having a conversation with the support agent.